kaan2463/rarbg_captcha_reader/README.md

 #And little implementation for binding c++ and java native interface.
 #preview video is here too, to see how it works!

-all codes could be in javascript language but it is a experimental project for hobby :)